deferpanic/goweave/README.md

   That's a long ways away but not off the radar/roadmap.

+* Why wouldn't you just code this into your source?
+  A couple of reasons.

+  1) If you are going to do something like development tracing (eg: sprinkle some fmt.Println everywhere) you don't want that in your production code.
+It's much better to apply it when necessary in your binary, fix the problem and go - there is no need to code it in, then hack it back out (and potentially miss some).
+It's *much* cleaner this way.

+  2) The original reason we did this was over at DeferPanic we had many requests from people wanting to use our code to automatically insert code in.
+For existing codebases this was a lot of work.
+After we made a [tool](https://github.com/deferpanic/deprehend) that did this code generation we had requests to make it non-obtrusive - that is - they didn't want the code inside their codebase - just available to them at runtime.

+  3) I'd like the ability to turn on/off the behavior at will *and* not have to re-code it for every project.
+I think this is where AOP really shines.

 * Did DeferPanic Just Jump the Shark?
   :) No, we are practioners of the "get-shit-done" philosophy.
 Ergo, we don't care about philosophy of programming, nor do we care about other